coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

 1. **Initiate Staking:** Start by accessing either the [CLI-based BTC Staking Tool](https://github.com/coredao-org/btc-staking-tool) (for technical users) or the [web-based staking platform](https://stake.coredao.org/) (for general users).
 2. **Stake Bitcoin with Time-Lock:** You stake your Bitcoin by sending a transaction on the Bitcoin network with a time-lock parameter, and your Bitcoin remains locked until the specified period ends.
 Ensure you follow the requirements for a transaction to be valid and eligible; refer [here](https://docs.google.com/document/d/1DfhLwMfANGYhcJe4UiyRJxpw1FvFX6k-QQK4cMYYOls/edit?tab=t.0#heading=h.mwjq55dgslw5) for more details.
-   1. Minimum staking duration depends on the method.
-The official website UI requires a 5-day minimum, while the script has no lockup requirement.
-THerefore, make sure to thoughtfully select your lockup periods.
+   1. **Minimum staking duration depends on the method choosen for staking.** The official website UI requires a 5-day minimum, while the script has no lockup requirement.
+Therefore, make sure to thoughtfully select your lockup periods.
    2. Include the Core Validator Address to delegate your assets.
    3. Include the Core wallet address for rewards.
 3. **Vote for Validators:** By including the address of the Core Validators in your transaction, you can delegate your staked Bitcoin to the chosen validator on the Core blockchain.
 4. **Connect a Core wallet for rewards:** In the return field, verify your Core wallet address; you'll receive CORE token rewards at this address.
 5. **Claiming Rewards:** Accrued CORE token rewards will also appear on the [staking site](http://stake.coredao.org/).
 CORE token rewards will appear when users connect their wallets, and can be claimed daily.
-ALso, to be eligible to earn rewards, it is required to complete a full staking round (00:00:00 - 23:59:29 UTC).
+Also, to be eligible to earn rewards, it is required to complete a full staking round (00:00:00 - 23:59:29 UTC).
 6. **Redeem Bitcoin:** Once the staking lock time expires, the staked Bitcoin will remain idle in the staking address until redeemed by the user.

 ## Non-Custodial Bitcoin Staking Walkthrough